 Cons

-• There may be hefty loan fees and annual percentage rates (APRs), making the total loan cost quite high.
+• You can encounter hefty loan fees and annual percentage rates (APRs), making the total loan cost relatively high.

 • If your refund is delayed, you may end up with a lot of debt.

-Debt expert and founder of Greenbacks Consulting believes consumers are better off forgoing a tax refund loan if at all possible.
+Teresa Dodson, a debt expert and the founder of Greenbacks Consulting, believes consumers are better off forgoing a tax refund loan if at all possible.
 “If you can wait for your refund and skip the additional fees you may get charged for the loan, do it.
 It's your money, keep it,” Dodson says.

 Where To Get a Tax Refund Loan